raphaelreme/trase-in/README.md

 # TraSE-IN

+Tracking and Spike Estimation of Individual Neurons

-Code of TraSE-IN paper: Automatic monitoring of whole-body neural activity in behaving Hydra.
+This is the official code implementation of `Automatic monitoring of whole-body neural activity in behaving Hydra` (See below for the full reference).

 The tracking code is published as a re-usable python library: [ByoTrack](https://github.com/raphaelreme/byotrack)